TechGrounds-Cloud8/cloud8-abdeslamazhir/02_Linux_1/Linux 8.md

 # Cron jobs

-[Give a short summary of the subject matter.]
+Create a cron job

 ## Key terminology

-[Write a list of key terminology with a short description.
-To prevent duplication you can reference to previous excersizes.]
+crontab - A command that creates a table or list of commands, each of which is to be executed by the operating system at a specified time

+crontab -e - To edit cronjobs

 ## Exercise